axelhahn/cronwrapper/docs/30_Usage/30_Cronstatus.md

 It shows the last execution time, the returncode and if the job is out of date.

+In case of an error it returns the last lines of output.

+It verifys the hostname with that one parsed from the log.

 ## Output

 In this example I have 2 cronjobs using the cronwrapper and both are OK.
 In that case the exit status is 0.